kapilreddy/kapilreddy.github.io/astro-site/src/content/blog/building-clojure-slm-part-1.md

 (/ (reduce + numbers) (count numbers))
 ```

-Next up is curating a dataset to validating if <CURSOR> approach really works.
+Next up is curating a dataset to validate if <CURSOR> approach really works.

 ---